HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 - Task.intent
 - Task.code

 convey what the task is about, its status, and the intent of the request.
 The Task.status value of "request" is typical when POSTing the Task-based attachment request.
 Note that the status will change as the Task at is moves through [different states](http://hl7.org/fhir/task.html#statemachine) in the workflow.
 Task.intent is fixed to "order".
-The Task.code is fixed to “attachment-request” to communicate that the Payer is requesting attachments for a claim or prior-authorization and is expecting they will be submitted using the $submit-attachment operation to the endpoint provided in the “payer-url” input parameter.
+The Task.code is fixed to “attachment-request” to communicate that the Payer is requesting attachments for a claim or prior authorization and is expecting they will be submitted using the $submit-attachment operation to the endpoint provided in the “payer-url” input parameter.

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=81 count=11 linenumber=true %}